giorginolab/Wille_Baker_DDE_Example3/README.md

 TG 8 may 2014

-Various implementations of the DDE example provided in [1].

-It has a (lengthy) exact (closed-form) solution, provided in the Mathematica notebook.
+Willé and Baker in [1] present (among others) a simple delay-differential equation system as a test case for their solver.
 Many solvers struggle at tracking the solution through discontinuities and history.

+In this repository, I test how several solvers and languages fare on that example.

 See also https://sites.google.com/site/tonigiorgino/blog/exactsolutionoftheddeofwilleandbaker

+Note that the equations have a (monstre) closed-form solution; it is provided in the Mathematica notebook.
-This is the numeric evaluation of the closed-form solution:
+This is how the closed-form solution evaluates numerically:

 |	t	|	x	|	y	|	z	|
 |---|---|---|---|